Dora and Friends: Into the City!

-Dora and Friends: Into the City! (or simply Dora and Friends) is an American educational children's Flash animated television series.
-The sequel to the original Dora the Explorer series, this series premiered on Nickelodeon on August 18, 2014, and ended on February 5, 2017, in the United States, followed by its Canadian premiere on September 6, 2014, on Treehouse TV.
+Dora and Friends: Into the City! (or simply Dora and Friends) is an American animated children's television series.
+The sequel to the original Dora the Explorer series, this series premiered on Nickelodeon on August 18, 2014 and ended on February 5, 2017 in the United States, followed by its Canadian premiere on September 6, 2014 on Treehouse TV.

-Plot
+Premise

-Dora, who is now a 10-year-old girl, attends school and lives in the city of Playa Verde.
-She has five friends: Kate (who loves art), Emma (who loves music), Alana (who loves sports and animals), Naiya (who is smart and enjoys reading), and Pablo (who enjoys playing soccer).
-Together, Dora and her friends work together and go on adventures while discovering the secrets of their city.
-Dora has a magical charm bracelet that helps her get through objects in the way and a smartphone, complete with an app version of the previous series' map, to aid her.
+Dora, who is now a 10-year-old girl, attends school and lives in the city of Playa Verde, California.
+She has five best friends: Emma (who has a passion for music), Kate (who has a passion for theater), Naiya (who is super smart and has a passion for reading), Alana (who has a passion for sports and animals), and Pablo (who has a passion for having fun).
+Together, Dora and her best friends work together and go on adventures while discovering the secrets of their city.
+She is the leader of the Explorer Girls.
+Dora has a magical charm bracelet that helps her get through objects in the way and a smartphone, complete with an app version of the previous series' Map, to aid her.

-The characters are all bilingual and speak Spanish in addition to English.
+The characters are all bilingual; they are able to speak Spanish in addition to English.
 However, the Spanish curriculum on Dora and Friends has been expanded to using simple phrases and commands as opposed to solely the single Spanish words used on Dora the Explorer.

-Season two features the return of characters from the original series such as Boots, Benny the Bull, Isa the Iguana, Tico the Squirrel, Swiper the Fox, and Big Red Chicken who appear as guest stars in certain episodes such as the reunion special "Return to the Rainforest", which involves Dora's return to the rainforest in Mexico to rescue Map and Backpack after they are swiped from Boots by Swiper, only to be carried off by a strong wind.
+Season two features the return of characters from the original series such as Boots the Monkey, Benny the Bull, Isa the Iguana, Tico the Squirrel, Swiper the Fox, and Big Red Chicken who appear as guest stars in certain episodes such as the reunion special "Return to the Rainforest", which involves Dora's return to the rainforest in Mexico to rescue Map and Backpack after they are swiped from Boots by Swiper, only to be carried off by a strong wind.
 At the end of that episode, Backpack is repaired and redesigned by Kate after Backpack is torn apart by a cliff on Tallest Mountain.
 The special also introduces a young flower named Bud who lives in Isa's garden and had heard all about Dora's adventures from her.
-Bud ends up getting sewed up as part Backpack by Kate, though he is perfectly fine with it as he gets to go on adventures with Dora and her friends.
+Bud ends up getting sewed up as part Backpack by Kate, though he is perfectly fine with it as he gets to go on adventures with Dora and her best friends.
 Bud helps Backpack find and retrieve objects stored inside her for Dora.

 In addition to Backpack and Bud, Map returns later in the season following the events of "Return to the Rainforest", effectively replacing Dora's map app.
 In "For the Birds", older versions of Diego, Alicia, Baby Jaguar (who now goes by just "Jaguar"), and the Bobo Brothers from Go, Diego, Go! appear as well.
 The series had a few guest stars such as Megan Hilty and Christina Milian.